 Q: I have a "MyGraceChurch" account.
 How do I give online?
 Open or Close

-By clicking here you can log in to your "MyGraceChurch" account and give online by clicking here.
+You can log in to your "MyGraceChurch" account and give online by clicking here.
 Once you're logged in click "Online Giving."

 Q: How do I schedule a recurring gift?
 Open or Close